 We ran this campaign ran from 27 May to 24 June 2017 in Weymouth.
 We had some really positive and constructive feedback from the campaign.
 We have fed back to funders and Officers in Weymouth.
 We will also use the feedback to make the campaign even better the next time it runs.
 If you would like to run a campaign like this in your town get in touch.

-Host events around the town and seafront getting the message out to visitors and locals about not feeding the seagulls.
-In Weymouth we had:
+- Hosted events around the town and seafront getting the message out to visitors and locals about not feeding the seagulls.

-• Two giant seagulls visiting Weymouth Seafront on 31 May.
-Thier cheeky nature created lots of laughs along the seafront and helped spread the message.
+- Two giant seagulls visiting Weymouth Seafront on 31 May.
+Their cheeky nature created lots of laughs along the seafront and helped spread the message.

 - Bin any unwanted food in bins provided; make sure your rubbish goes all the way in and can’t be pulled out again by greedy gulls.

 - Take your plates back inside the café or restaurant when you’ve finished.